zzGHzz/myvetools-demo/readme.md

 expect(receipt.reverted).to.equal(false)
 ```

-Here, the transaction is identified by its ID, kept by `txRep.txid`, which is then passed to function `getReceipt` to get its receipt from the ledger.
+Here, the transaction is identified by its ID, kept by `txRep.txid`, which is then passed to function `getReceipt`.

 The next thing to do is to obtain the contract address and set the address in `c`: